Evepp/evepp/README.md

 ## Hi there 🌟
 I am Eve!
 If you see a project we could collaborate 👯‍♀️, reach out.
-I am mostly invested in PowerBI, but I understand Python and R.
 📫 How to reach me:
 ✉️ evelyn.pomasqui@gmail.com

 ## About me
 🔬 I am me.
 I like business, finance and dancing.
-Oh ofc, data!
+Oh ofc, programing!